Always From Scratch

 • Add the cherry tomatoes and salt.
 Simmer for 5 minutes until the cherry tomatoes begin to soften.
 Then add the frozen peas until they are warmed through.
 Pour in the white wine and simmer for 5 minutes.
 Add the pasta water and butter and simmer for 2-3 minutes.

-• Strain the linguine and add to the pan with the vegetables.
+• Strain the pasta and add to the pan with the vegetables.
 Stir in the zucchini and mushrooms until the pasta is well combined and the sauce is simmering again.
 Let the sauce simmer for a few minutes until it begins to thicken slightly.

 • Remove the pan from the heat and serve with parmesan cheese.